-When visiting the country, take a trip to the capital where you will discover the tower of Belém.
-The city of Sintra, with its many palaces and castles of Romantic, Gothic or Renaissance architecture, also deserves special attention.
+When visiting the country, make a point of visiting the capital, where you will discover the famous Belem Tower.
+The city of Sintra, with its countless palaces and castles displaying romantic, gothic or renaissance architecture, also deserves a special mention.

-But the Portuguese culture also shines through its many religious monuments.
-Drawing its legacy from the Catholic religion, Portugal has a rich religious heritage, following the example of the gigantic Cathedral of Coimbra and the Jeronimos Monastery.
-Due to its incredible beauty, the Batalha Monastery is also well worth a visit.
+But Portuguese culture also glitters through its many religious monuments.
+Portugal has a rich Catholic heritage, exemplified by the gigantic cathedral in Coimbra and the monastery of the Hieronymites.
+The monastery of Batalha is also well worth a visit for its sheer beauty.

 Portugal's culture and traditions are also expressed in its gastronomy.
 Spend some quality time in traditional restaurants and tapas bars, or try one (or two) of the famous "pasteis de Belém", which is a traditional Portuguese custard pastry.

 Although the night of Midsummer's Day (23 June) is a date celebrated in many parts of the world, the city of Porto celebrates it in a special way, with the inhabitants jumping over bonfires and flying paper lanterns.
 São João is thus one of the most important and best-known festivals in the country, as evidenced by the crowds of people who flock to the streets to celebrate it, by feasting on grilled sardines accompanied by a glass of excellent local wine.

 An amusing and curious custom is the martelinhons.
 These toy hammers which emit a sound are used to hit the heads of friends, family or any stranger they meet along the way.

 The evening ends with fireworks to welcome the summer solstice.

 Not far from the capital of Portugal is the town of Torres Vedras, which holds the country's largest carnival (March).
 This celebration continues to honour the traditions and history of this joyous festival, assigning a theme each year.